-The birthday and wedding cakes in the La Villita Bakery window would turn brown over time, and with figurines of bare-breasted mermaids and muscular men, the result was a distinctive campy visual (which everybody in the neighborhood loved).
-The cakes were made of styrofoam but decorated with real meringue and sweet cream.
-The white-haired Alfonso Sosa, the owner of La Villita for 17 years, said he replaced the cakes with fresh ones every six months or so.
+The birthday and wedding cakes in the La Villita Bakery window would turn brown over time, and with figurines of bare-breasted mermaids and muscular men, the result was camp (which most in the neighborhood appreciated, or some piqued by).
+The cakes were made of styrofoam but decorated with meringue and sweet cream.
+White-haired Alfonso Sosa, the owner of La Villita for 17 years, said he replaced the prop cakes with fresh ones every six months or so.

-Every day Alfonso would be in the back work area, at a large table, with a door open, so one could see him shaping and kneading dough for pastries and breads onto multiple pans.
-His croissants rivaled the French ones.
+Every day Alfonso would be in the back work area, at a large table, with a door open, so one could see him shaping and kneading dough for pastries and breads and placing them onto multiple pans.
+His croissants rivaled the French ones, said many patrons.
 “It was the butter,” said Maribel, “the croissants are crispy and rich, not too fluffy or full of air.”
-A testament to the croissants was the customer, who travelled to the bakery from 14th Street in Manhattan for ten years:” She would buy seven croissants, one for every day of the week,” said Alfonso.
+A testament to the croissants was one customer, who travelled to the neighborhood bakery from Manhattan for ten years:” She would buy seven croissants, one for every day of the week,” said Alfonso.

 The bakery, with its low prices and relaxed atmosphere, was a haven for babysitters, office cleaners, and construction workers, explained Maribel.
 “Sometimes babysitters would come in three times a day for a tea.”